jsx-eslint/eslint-plugin-react/docs/rules/no-did-update-set-state.md

-# Prevent usage of setState in componentDidUpdate (no-did-update-set-state)
+# Prevent usage of setState in componentDidUpdate (react/no-did-update-set-state)

 Updating the state after a component update will trigger a second `render()` call and can lead to property/layout thrashing.